-Fertilize ?: I used to do it once a week - it was a nice Sunday morning activity - I used an organic fertilizer for roses.
-Others say that coffee grounds and tea leaves around your roses will make the soil more acidic (only slightly) which those who do this, say roses love…
+I used to do it once a week - a nice Sunday morning activity with an organic fertilizer for roses.
+Some say coffee grounds and tea leaves around your roses will make them better..

-But the more research I do, and the more experimenting I do, the more I realize that instead of fertilizing my roses, I needed to fertilize the soil.
+But the more research I do, and the more experimenting I do, the more I realize that instead of feeding my roses, I need to feed the soil.

 So, for the past 3 years, we have gone 'cold turkey' and no longer fertilize any of my roses or other perennials.

-Instead, we are working to make the soil more nutrient-rich with lots of compost so the soil will work its magic with the mycorrhizal fungi to create its own fertilizer.
+Instead, we are making the soil more nutrient-rich with lots of compost, letting the soil work its magic with the mycorrhizal fungi to create its own nurients.